August 22 Announcement: Starting August 25, we will meet in RH 205.

 The Economics of Willpower (Maria Coral Canto)

-November 26 Topics
+November 26 Presentations

 Mental Accounting in Individual Investment Choices (Mariano Francesco Del Rizzo Gonzalez)